-Crime continues to be a problem in East Timor, including gang-related violence, robbery (in some cases armed), assault and attacks on vehicles.
+Crime continues to be a problem in Timor-Leste, including gang-related violence, robbery (in some cases armed), assault and attacks on vehicles.

 There have been a number of attacks on foreigners in Dili, including bag-snatchings, during the hours of daylight and darkness.
 Be vigilant at all times and avoid displaying expensive items of jewellery or carrying large sums of money.
 There have been reports of harassment and violence against women (including foreigners).

 There are occasional violent incidents at nightclubs in Dili.

 There are occasional incidents of fighting between groups in various districts around Timor-Leste, often but not always related to martial arts groups.
 These incidents often involve stone throwing and occasionally machetes and knives.
 Most happen at night.
 Foreigners haven’t been targeted, but leave the area immediately if you’re aware of fighting.

 Take care if you go outside after dark.
 Avoid travelling alone or to isolated areas.